-- Buy frequent flyer points.
+Buy frequent flyer points.
 If you’re short of the points you need for a reward, you can buy more Velocity Points or KrisFlyer Miles to make up the difference.
-With Velocity, you can buy a minimum of 500 points for $18 and a maximum of 50,000 points for $1,172 as long as the purchased points make up no more than 50% of the points needed for a reward.
-With KrisFlyer, purchased points can also make up 50% of the reward and each 1,000 miles purchased costs US$40.
+With Velocity, you can buy a minimum of 500 points and a maximum of 50,000 points for $1,172 as long as the purchased points make up no more than 50% of the points you already have in your account.
+With KrisFlyer, purchased points can make up 50% of the reward and each 1,000 miles costs US$40.

 The option to transfer points between Velocity and KrisFlyer sets these two frequent flyer programs apart from most other airline loyalty schemes.
 But because it only really offers value in specific situations, make sure you weigh up the benefits before you transfer points so that you can get as much value as possible from your frequent flyer rewards.